geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

   ?integerSvg: false # the library in MapServer <= 5.6 does not support floating point values in the SVG coordinate space, set this to true if using a WMS that does not support floating point values in SVG coordinates

   ?ignoreCapabilities: false # assume client is correct and do not load capabilities.
 This is not recommended to be used unless you it fails when false (false is default)
+  ?disableLayersMerging: false # WMS layers with mergable parameters will be merged by default.
+Set this to true to disable attempts to merge.
   ?maxPrintTimeBeforeWarningInSeconds: 30 # if print jobs take longer than this then a warning in the logs will be written along with the spec.
   ?printTimeoutMinutes: 5 # The maximum time to allow a print job to take before cancelling the print job.
 The default is 5 (minutes)
   ?formats: